rustshop/npcnix/README.md

 First, prepare a location that can store and serve files (an npcnix *store*) - e.g. an S3 bucket (or a prefix inside it).

-Within it, publish compressed flakes under a certain addresses (an npcnix *remote*s) - e.g. a keys in a S3 bucket.
+Within it, publish compressed flakes under certain addresses (an npcnix *remote*s) - e.g. a keys in a S3 bucket.

 Configure your NixOS hosts/images to run an initialization script at the first boot that will download a flake from a given *remote*